learn-co-students/fewpjs-fns-as-first-class-data-do-behavior-london-web-career-040119/README.md

-# JavaScript Fns as First Class Data: Do behavior
+# JavaScript Functions as First Class Data: Do behavior

 ## Learning Goals